alwsl/alwsl/README.md

+**Notice: This project is no longer maintained.
+I would recommend to not use the current install script, as the root system is severely out of date.
+Please refer to the WSL Distro switcher or official MS tooling for non-ubuntu distros.
+Of course the script and the download source will remain available.**

 This project provides an easy way to install a custom, minimal, arch linux distribution as the WSL host.

 If you want to try it right now, clone and run the alwsl batch file from a non-admin command prompt.